daerduoCarey/partnet_seg_exps/README.md

 # PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding

-This repository contains code and scripts for PartNet segmentation experiments.
+This repository contains code and scripts for PartNet segmentation experiments in Section 5.

 ## About this repository